Shoaib-Akther-Asif/Quality-of-Life-Index-by-Country-visualization-project/README.md

-# Quality of Life Index by Country visualization project
+# Country-wise Quality of Life Overview
 ## Problem Statement & findings
 The goal of this project is to gather and analyze quality-of-life data by country for 2025, sourced dynamically from the [Numbeo website](https://www.numbeo.com/quality-of-life/rankings_by_country.jsp?title=2025).
 This project involved scraping the data using Selenium, followed by processing and visualizing it through interactive dashboards in Tableau Public.